diskree/AchieveToDo-ModPack/README.md

 # AchieveToDo

 Forget about the usual Minecraft.
 Welcome to a world where game mechanics, food, items and blocks familiar to all players will demand something more from you!
+Created for ardent explorers of the cubic world, who are tired of the monotony.

 Only for singleplayer game!
 Each world you create includes a [BlazeandCave's datapack](https://www.planetminecraft.com/data-pack/blazeandcave-s-advancements-pack-1-12/) with 1000+ achievements.
 Your opportunities open depending on the achievements counter.
 In the beginning you can't even jump and eat.